LET CHRIST LIVE IN YOU

 Because his labour was according to the working of Christ in him!

-He testifies to this truth in Colossians 1:
+He testifies to this truth.

 29 To this end I also labor, striving according to His working which works in me mightily.
 (NKJV).